 The impact strength of welded Sandvik SAF 2205 is also good, although the impact strength values in the as-welded condition are slightly lower than for weld-free material.
-Tests have shown that the impact strength of material, welded by means of gas-shielded arc welding, is good in both the weld metal and the heat-affected zone down to -50°C (-58°F).
+Tests have shown that the impact strength of material welded by means of gas-shielded arc welding, is good in both the weld metal and the heat-affected zone down to -50°C (-58°F).
 At this temperature, the impact strength is a minimum of 27J (20 ft lb).
-If very high impact strength demands are made on the weld metal at low temperatures, solution annealing is recommended.
+If very high impact strength requirements are made on the weld metal at low temperatures, solution annealing is recommended.
 This restores the impact strength of the weld metal to the same level as that of the parent metal.

 At high temperatures

 If Sandvik SAF 2205 is exposed for prolonged periods to temperatures exceeding 280 °C (540 °F), the microstructure changes which results in a reduction in impact strength.
 This effect does not necessarily affect the behaviour of the material at the operating temperature.
 For example, heat exchanger tubes may be used at higher temperatures without any problems.
 Contact Sandvik for advice.